carbon-language/carbon-lang/docs/design/generics/appendix-witness.md

 must model things like associated facets and interfaces.

 Witness tables are called "dictionary passing" in Haskell.
-Outside of generics, a [vtable](https://en.wikipedia.org/wiki/Virtual_method_table) is a witness table that witnesses that a class is a descendant of an abstract base class, and is passed as part of the object instead of separately.
+Outside of generics, a [vtable](https://en.wikipedia.org/wiki/Virtual_method_table) is very similar to a witness table, "witnessing" the specific descendant of a base class.
+Vtables, however, are passed as part of the object instead of separately.

 ### Dynamic-dispatch witness table